thisispurefm/tech-docs/index.md

 If you've stumbled across this and are looking for PureFM's public facing website the head over to [thisispurefm.com](https://thisispurefm.com)

+{: .warning}
+> The tech team are now entering Examination Period.
+During this time, you can expect delayed response times to messages & any ACRs or TSRs submitted will take longer to be completed.
+>
+> If your issue is **urgent** (ie not solving it will result in Live-To-Air content not working), please contact us on the PureFM WhatsApp Community either through PureFM Chat or PureFM Tech

 For any further questions or to discuss technical training needs, please contact the Technical Director via [technicaldirector@thisispurefm.com](mailto:technicaldirector@thisispurefm.com).

 {: .warning}